Indicia-Team/indicia-docs/contributing/documentation-tutorial.rst

 There's really no way round the fact that to contribute to the Indicia documentation, you will need to get to grips with Git.

-To contribute to the Indicia documentation, you need to work with GitHub and a Git client on your computer.
+You will need to work with GitHub and a Git client on your computer.
 These are two different but related things as you will see.